benedict-96/Cemracs2023/paper/src/results.md

 \includegraphics[width = .33\textwidth]{simulations/vpt_Float32/feedforward_validation3d_3.png}%
 \includegraphics[width = .33\textwidth]{simulations/vpt_Float32/validation3d_3.png}%
 \includegraphics[width = .33\textwidth]{simulations/vpt_Float32/standard_transformer_validation3d_3.png}
-\caption{Sample trajectories of the rigid body obtained with the three neural networks: volume-preserving feedforward, volume-preserving transformer and the standard transformer, together with the numerical solution for "trajectory 1" and "trajectory 4" in \Cref{fig:RigidBodyCurves}.
+\caption{Sample trajectories of the rigid body obtained with the three neural networks: volume-preserving feedforward, volume-preserving transformer and the standard transformer, together with the numerical solution (implicit midpoint) for "trajectory 1" and "trajectory 4" in \Cref{fig:RigidBodyCurves}.
 The volume-preserving feedforward neural network is provided with the initial condition (i.e. $z^{(0)}$) and then starts the prediction and the two transformers are provided with the first three time steps ($z^{(1)}$ and $z^{(2)}$ are obtained via implicit midpoint) and then start the prediction.
 The prediction is made for the time interval $[0, 100]$, i.e. 500 time steps in total.}
 \label{fig:Validation3d}
 \end{figure}
 ```